Rory's time! McIlroy wins Masters to complete career Grand Slam

 McIlroy had been in complete control when he reached the turn but shockingly relinquished a seemingly comfortable four-shot lead and then delivered two of the best shots of his career late to keep his hopes alive.

-McIlroy had a chance to clinch his fifth major in regulation but missed a five-foot par putt at the 18th before getting it done in the playoff to become the sixth man and first European to complete the career Grand Slam of golf's four majors.

-"This is my 17th time here, and I started to wonder if it would ever be my time," said McIlroy.
+"This is my 17th time here, and I started to wonder if it would ever be my time," said McIlroy, the first European to earn a career Grand Slam of the four men's majors.

 "I think the last 10 years coming here with the burden of the Grand Slam on my shoulders and trying to achieve that, yeah, I'm sort of wondering what we're all going to talk about going into next year's Masters."